harborhoffer/Super-Theme-Switcher/README.md

-Super Theme Switcher is a jQuery plugin based on the original jQuery theme switcher found here: [http://jqueryui.com/docs/Theming/ThemeSwitcher](http://jqueryui.com/docs/Theming/ThemeSwitcher)
+Super Theme Switcher is a jQuery plugin based on the original jQuery theme switcher that is no longer hosted or supported by the jQuery UI project.

-Recently, jQuery disabled hotlinking to image resources in the switcher essentially breaking it for anyone using it.
-UI theme icons are included in the download.
-The super theme switcher also includes some other niceities like adding your own custom themes or overriding all of them.

 ### Example:
     $('#switcher').themeswitcher({